frcs/frcs.github.io/colour.md

 {% include image.html url="/images/colourtransfer.jpg" description="original, target palette and after transfer." %}

 <p class="message">
-<em>Colour Transfer</em> is the process of matching the colours between different images.
-How can we find a colour transformation that can match the grade of another?
+<em>Colour Transfer</em> is the process of matching colours between different images.
+How can we find a colour transformation that matches the grade of another image?
 </p>

 ## Related Publications